Skip to content

 The Post-Baccalaureate Certificate in Medical Laboratory Science at GW consists of 48 credit hours.
 Please find the cost per credit hour and total estimated program costs here.

 Note: Tuition rates are subject to change and additional fees may vary by program.
-Please call at (844) 386-7323 for more information.

 Meet the Program Director

-Cliff Cymrot is the current Medical Laboratory Sciences (MLS) program director and has over 10 years of experience in combined teaching and clinical laboratory practice.
-In addition to his program director duties, Cliff Cymrot teaches a range of courses within the MLS program, both online and face-to-face, such as Hematology I and II, Clinical Microbiology I and II lab, Immunohematology lab, Clinical Biochemistry I and II lab, and Molecular Diagnostics lab.
+Dr. Cliff Cymrot is the current program director for Medical Laboratory Sciences (MLS) and has over 10 years of experience in combined teaching and clinical laboratory practice.
+In addition to his program director duties, Dr. Cymrot teaches a range of courses within the MLS program, both online and face-to-face, such as Hematology lecture and lab, Bacteriology lab, Immunohematology lab, and Molecular Diagnostics.

-Prior to his arrival at George Washington University (GW), Cliff Cymrot worked as a medical laboratory technician at a medium-sized, 200-bed hospital in upstate NY.
-In 2008, Cliff Cymrot worked for Advance Magazine for Laboratory Professionals providing story lines for the comic strip “Lab out Loud” that he worked on with his brother-in-law.
+Prior to his arrival at George Washington University (GW), Dr. Cymrot worked as a medical laboratory technician at a medium-sized, 200-bed hospital in upstate NY.
+In 2008, Dr. Cymrot worked for Advance Magazine for Laboratory Professionals providing storylines for the comic strip “Lab out Loud” that he worked on with his brother-in-law.
 He has also been a contributor for several chapters in the Textbook of Diagnostic Microbiology by Mahon, Lehman, and Manuselis.

-He is also a member of the DC chapter for the American Society for Clinical Laboratory Science, American Medical Technologists (AMT), and the American Association of Bioanalysts (AAB).
-He also holds certifications in ASCP, AMT, and AAB in medical laboratory science.
-In 2010, he earned his BS in Medical Technology from the University of Cincinnati.
+In 2010, he earned his B.S. in Medical Technology from the University of Cincinnati.
 He was then promoted to medical technologist and soon after began working as an adjunct instructor for SUNY Orange teaching Microbiology for Health Professionals, Fundamentals of Anatomy and Physiology, and Certification Preparation.
+In 2014 he earned a master’s degree in Health Administration.

-In 2014, he earned a master’s degree in health administration.
 After graduation, he received an offer to facilitate an online graduate level course in health systems management at the University of Cincinnati.
 In 2015 he was offered a position at GW to teach all of the laboratory courses in the newly created BSHS in MLS blended/hybrid program.
-After three years, he was offered the position of program director for the undergraduate courses for the MLS program here at GW.
+After three years he was offered the Program Director position for the undergraduate courses in the MLS program here at GW.
+In 2022 he then went on to complete his doctorate in health sciences at GW.
+Dr. Cymrot is actively involved in the MLS profession and loves teaching and promoting MLS.

 Sources: